Some posts contain compensated links. Please read this disclaimer for more info.

 Not far from the magnificent beach of Nas, Halari Gorge is a beautiful natural region about 50 km northwest of Agios Kirykos, the capital of the island.

 Halari is in an area with plenty of small lakes, waterfalls, and rivers, and it’s a perfect place to escape from the extreme heat of summer.
+This is, quite literally, one of the many cool things to do in Ikaria.
 This area offers excellent trekking opportunities and a unique collection of old stone bridges that connect different paths and trails.

 The area is covered with fragrant bushes and shady plane trees inhabited by plenty of different bird varieties.